jliuuuuu/CSCE435Project/Report.md

 Citation: https://en.wikipedia.org/wiki/Samplesort

 ### 2c.
 Evaluation plan - what and how will you measure and compare
-- Input sizes, Input types
-- Strong scaling (same problem size, increase number of processors/nodes)
-- Weak scaling (increase problem size, increase number of processors)
-- Number of threads in a block on the GPU

 At the moment, for each of the algorithms, we plan on testing input sizes of arrays in a range of 2^2 to 2^24.
 The input types that we will be using to test are floats and ints.
 We plan on testing weak scaling for now.